Hermatomyces Speg., Anal. Mus. nac. B. Aires, ser. 3 13: 445 (1911).

 Type species: Hermatomyces tucumanensis Speg.

-Notes: Hermatomyces was introduced by Spegazzini (1911) with H. tucumanensis as type species.
-Spegazzini (1911) recognized only one type of conidia, the nearly globose parenchymatic lenticular conidia, and interpreted the cylindrical ones as conidiophores.
-Hughes (1953) introduced the combination H. sphaericus for a hermatomyces-like taxa initially described as Stemphylium sphaericum with only lenticular conidia.
-Hermatomyces was introduced based only on the hyphomycetous asexual morph, and it has been treated as ‘incertae sedis’ for several years (Wijayawardene 2012).
-Hermatomyces was transferred to Lophiotremataceae based on multigene phylogenetic analyses using SSU, LSU, TEF1-α, and RPB2 gene regions (Tibpromma et al. 2016a; Doilom et al. 2017).
+Notes: Hermatomyces was first introduced by Speggazini (1911) with H. tucumanensis as type species.
+Speggazini (1911) recognized only one type of conidia, the nearly globose parenchymatic lenticular conidia, and interpreted the cylindrical ones as conidiophores.
+Hughes (1953) introduced the combination H. sphaericus for a hermatomyces-like fungus initially described as Stemphylium sphaericum with only lenticular conidia.
+Hermatomyces was introduced based only on the Hyphomycetous asexual morph, and it has been treated as ‘incertae sedis’ for several years (Wijayawardene 2012).
+Afterwards, Hermatomyces was transferred to Lophiotremataceae based on multigene phylogenetic analyses using SSU, LSU, TEF1-α, and RPB2 gene regions (Tibpromma et al. 2016a; Doilom et al. 2017).
 Hashimoto et al. (2017) found that Hermatomyces is distantly related to Lophiotremataceae by including several taxa of Lophiotremataceae, and Hermatomyces was placed in Hermatomycetaceae.
 Currently, Hermatomyces is a distinct genus in Hermatomycetaceae.